ioda-net/geo-api3/README.md

 The build process relies on a Makefile.
 Templates are generated with gulp by the nunjucks render.
 The gulpfile and utility scripts are located in the bin folder.

-Each target is detailed below.
-You don't have to install dependencies, the Makefile will do this for you if you haven't downloaded them already.
+Each target is detailed in the Makefile.
+You don't have to install the dependencies, the Makefile will do this for you if you haven't downloaded them already.

 You can customize the build in a copy of `config.dist.toml`.
 This copy must be